 Itinerary: Nus, Chantignan, Chef Lieu, Suaz Ampaillant, Gressan, Aymavilles

-Being full of stony lands, big rocks and rocky slopes, the region of Aosta Valley is not exactly a good location for agriculture.
+This tour will take you in Aosta Valley located in the northwestern part of Italy.
+Agriculture is not very easy here as this area is full of stony lands, big rocks, and rocky slopes.
 Farmers have been well aware of all the problems connected with farming in this valley since the times of the Romans, who built here a network of roads and terracings in order to produce the necessary food to feed the Roman legion in Aosta and the inhabitants of the valley.

-The lands to be cultivated are few and mostly located along the Baltea River, that softens a bit the dominant mountainous landscape around.
-Our itinerary will follow this river through one of the most interesting wine road in the Alps.
-The tour stars from the village of Nus and will reach Aymavilles through Aosta.
-You can follow it on the map below.
+There are only a few areas to farm the land and those are mostly located along the Baltea River.
+This itinerary will follow the river through one of the most interesting wine roads in the Alps.
+The tour starts from the village of Nus and will reach Aymavilles through Aosta.

-"Genepi" is an intriguing local yellow liqueur made with herbs that has curative properties.
-"Grappa", a strong and very alcoholic liqueur made with wine, is another important local product.
+"Genepi" is an intriguing local yellow liqueur made of herbs that have curative properties.
+"Grappa", a strong and very alcoholic liqueur made of wine, is another important local product.

 Some pics of the wine road in Aosta Valley: